 15/03/2023

-Australian Reading Hour returned on Thursday 9 March 2023, with over 250+ events across the nation, and a special launch event at Parliament House in Canberra – and two more special events to come this month.
+Australian Reading Hour returned on Thursday 9 March 2023, with over 250+ events across the nation, and a special launch event at Parliament House in Canberra with the Parliamentary Friends of Australian Books and Writers.

-Authors Rick Morton and Anne Brinsden joined Graham Perrett MP, Anne Webster MP and a host of MPs, Parliamentary Friends and staffers to discuss the importance they place on growing up as readers - and the need for Australian politicians to actively support a reading culture.
-Senator Helen Polley also spoke in the chamber about the campaign and the importance of reading and literacy.
+Authors Rick Morton and Anne Brinsden joined Graham Perrett MP, Anne Webster MP and a host of MPs, Parliamentary Friends and staffers to discuss the importance they place on growing up as readers – and the need for Australian politicians to actively support a reading culture.
+Senator Helen Polley also spoke in the chamber about the Australia Reads campaign, and the importance of reading and literacy.

 Some of the Parliamentarians alongside speakers, from left: Dr Daniel Mulino; Rebecca Sharkie; Dr Anne Webster; Senator Helen Polley; Rick Morton; Anne Brinsden; Graham Perrett; Andrew Leigh;